-COURSE NAME COURSE NUMBER REQUIRED PREREQUISITE(S) COURSE DESCRIPTION Social Studies 6 427 None This course is the study people, places, and societies of the contemporary world.
+SOCIAL STUDIES COURSE NAME COURSE NUMBER REQUIRED PREREQUISITE(S) COURSE DESCRIPTION Social Studies 6 427 None This course is the study people, places, and societies of the contemporary world.
 Societies selected for study are from major cultural regions of the world.
-Students describe the influence of individuals and groups on historical and contemporary Social Studies 6 PAP GT 429 events in those societies and identify the locations and geographic characteristics of various societies.
+Students describe the influence of individuals and groups on biotecian and contemporary quantum these societies and identify the Social Studies 6 PAP GT 429 historical and contemporary events in those societies and identify the locations and geographic characteristics of various societies.
 Students compare institutions common to all societies such as government, education, and religious institutions.